singnet/dev-portal/docs/products/DecentralizedAIPlatform/SDK/sdk-concept/index.md

-# SNET SDK protocol
+# SNET SDK Protocol and Concepts

-SingularityNET Platform SDK goals to provide a convenient programming interface for the application developers who want to use variety of AI models in their applications or even provide this capability to their users.
+The **SingularityNET Platform SDK** is designed to provide a convenient programming interface for application developers:

+* It enables integration of a wide variety of AI models into applications.
+* It also allows exposing these capabilities directly to end‑users.

-SDK protocol describes the structure, entities and functionality for the SingularityNET Platform SDK regardless of the implementation language.
+The **SDK protocol** defines the overall structure, entities, and functionality of the SingularityNET Platform SDK, independent of the specific implementation language.

-Specific implementation of the SingularityNET Platform SDK may differ in its internal structure and entities but must maintain compatibility of all SDK interfaces with corresponding essential platform components.
+While internal structure and entities may differ between language implementations, all SDKs must remain compatible and consistently expose interfaces to the essential platform components.

 ## User Flow

 > Note: This section includes mandatory requirements for implementation.

-This is a general scenario for an SDK user.
+### This is a general scenario for an SDK user.

 #### Preparatory actions

-1. creating a `Config`'s instance with the required values
+* Creating a `Config` instance with the required values.
-2. creating a `SNETEngine`'s instance with the config passed to it
+* Creating a `SNETEngine` instance with the config passed to it.
-3. adding new account (wallet) (`Account`) to the engine by calling `SNETEngine`'s method (not necessary, but most likely will be needed)
+* Adding a new account (wallet) (`Account`) to the engine by calling a `SNETEngine` method *(optional, but in most cases needed).*
-4. creating new `ServiceClient`'s instance by calling `SNETEngine`'s method
+* Creating a new `ServiceClient` instance by calling a `SNETEngine` method *(optional, but in most cases needed).*
-   (not necessary, but most likely will be needed).

-Now the SDK functionality is available through instances of the entities `SNETEngine` and `ServiceClient`.
+Once these steps are done, the SDK functionality becomes available through the `SNETEngine` and `ServiceClient` instances.

+---

 #### ServiceClient functionality

-1. ServiceClient → call
+* `Call`
-2. ServiceClient → PaymentChannel → functions of the MPE contract for the channel (e.g. `add funds`, `extend expiraton`)
+* `PaymentChannel` — functions of the MPE contract for the channel (e.g. `add funds`, `extend expiraton`)
-3. ServiceClient → ServiceMetadata → functions for editing service metadata, as well as for publishing metadata to metadata provider, and downloading metadata from it
+* `ServiceMetadata` — functions for editing service metadata, as well as for publishing metadata to metadata provider, and downloading metadata from it

+---

 #### SNETEngine functionality

-1. SNETEngine → Channels → functions of the MPE contract for the set of channels (e.g. `open channel`, `load channels`)
+* `Channels` — functions of the MPE contract for the set of channels (e.g. `open channel`, `load channels`)
-2. SNETEngine → MPEContract → functions of the MPE contract for the account (e.g. `claim`, `deposit`) (in fact, MPEContract contains all the functionality of MPE, but access to other functions is more convenient in other ways (through other entities))
+* `MPEContract` — functions of the MPE contract for the account (e.g. `claim`, `deposit`) (in fact, MPEContract contains all the functionality of MPE, but access to other functions is more convenient in other ways (through other entities))
-3. SNETEngine → RegistryContract → functions of the Registry contract for services and organizations
+* `RegistryContract` — functions of the Registry contract for services and organizations
-4. SNETEngine → MetadataProvider → OrgMetadata → functions for editing organization metadata,
-   as well as for publishing metadata to metadata provider, and downloading metadata from it
+* `MetadataProvider` → `OrgMetadata` — functions for editing organization metadata, as well as for publishing metadata to metadata provider, and downloading metadata from it

 <ImageViewer
     src='/assets/images/products/SDK/UseCase.png'